 - By 2028, Blockchain’s global market value in food and agriculture will reach approximately $1.4 billion.

-- Consumer products & manufacturing has the most significant percentage of companies implementing blockchain technology (29% of companies).
+- Consumer products & manufacturing have the most significant percentage of companies implementing blockchain technology (29% of companies).

 - By 2025, more than half of healthcare administrations will be using Blockchain for daily operations.

-- IT professionals have become the largest group of investors of cryptocurrency (15% market share).
+- IT professionals have become the largest group of investors in cryptocurrency (15% market share).

 - IBM is also investing in Blockchain-empowered IoT (Internet of Things) amounting to $200 million.

 - 44% of gamers have used Blockchain technology in trading game items or purchases.

 - The world’s largest banks are spending about $50 billion in investments to develop a digital cash settlement system running on Blockchain technology, called Finality, which could launch in 2020.
 These banks include UBS, Banco Santander, Bank of New York Mellon Corp, State Street Corp, Credit Suisse Group AG, Barclays PLC, HSBC Holdings Plc, and Deutsche Bank AG.

 - The healthcare global market spending on Blockchain will hit $5.61 billion by 2025.
 Blockchain can make drug supply chains more efficient.
 It can also be utilized to heighten data accuracy, improve database management, and find the most qualified professionals much faster.
 It can also assist health providers in complying with government regulations as they’d have quick access to this kind of vital information unencumbered in Blockchain technology.